PeterDrake/drakepedia/control_structures/functional_decomposition.md

     }
     ```
 1. :star::star::star: Is it legal to have more than one method with the same name in the same class?
+1. :star::star::star: Can you define a method inside another method?
 ## Answers
 1. Don't put anything between the parentheses:
     ```java